IskanderBlue/Getting-and-Cleaning-Data/codeBook.md

 variableFieldWidth "12"

-variableDefinition "The average of the means of the time domain signals of the gravity acceleration in the Y -axis direction, which had been normalized and bounded within [-1,1]."
+variableDefinition "The average of the means of the time domain signals of the gravity acceleration in the Y-axis direction, which had been normalized and bounded within [-1,1]."

-rangeOfValues      "-0.002814673  to   0.956593814"
+rangeOfValues      "-0.479894842941176  to  0.956593814210526"

 [,11]